kidtronnix/lummox/README.md

 There is definitely a catch to this model, which is that session info embedded in your JSON Web Token is limited in size.
 You can store a useful amount of data but they shouldn't be too huge.
 A way to get around this for services which need more session is to have another service like a session/profile service to return extra data about a user, this can increase latency by adding another round trip.

 As always understand your use case and what this solution offers before implementing anything.

-### Hardening

-Once deployed rate limiting the token routes is a good idea to protect against denial of service attacks and limit the amount of access tokens being generated.

 ## Stack: HAM